Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

 \subsection{Dataset and Experimental Settings}

 Below, we provide a detailed description of the dataset used in this study.
 Our dataset includes various types of LiDAR and different application scenarios.
-The configuration of the LiDAR sensors used in this dataset is shown in Fig.~\ref{fig_3}.
+The configuration of the LiDAR sensors used in this dataset is shown in supplementary material.

-\begin{enumerate}[1)] \item \textit{KITTI Dataset}~\cite{ref77}: This dataset was collected at 10 Hz in an urban environment using a mechanical LiDAR (Velodyne HDL-64E) mounted on top of a vehicle.
-We selected six sequences (00, 02, 05, 06, 07, 08) containing loop closure points for our experiments. \item \textit{KITTI-360 Dataset}~\cite{ref78}: This dataset was also collected at 10 Hz in an urban scenario using a LiDAR (Velodyne HDL-64E).
-We selected four sequences (00, 04, 05, 06) containing loop closure points for the experiment. \item \textit{NCLT Dataset}~\cite{ref79}: This dataset was collected using a 32-line LiDAR (Velodyne HDL-32E) mounted on a Segway robot.
+\noindent1) \textit{KITTI Dataset}~\cite{ref77}: This dataset was collected at 10 Hz in an urban environment using a mechanical LiDAR (Velodyne HDL-64E) mounted on top of a vehicle.
+We selected six sequences (00, 02, 05, 06, 07, 08) containing loop closure points for our experiments.

+\noindent2) \textit{KITTI-360 Dataset}~\cite{ref78}: This dataset was also collected at 10 Hz in an urban scenario using a LiDAR (Velodyne HDL-64E).
+We selected four sequences (00, 04, 05, 06) containing loop closure points for the experiment.

+\noindent3) \textit{NCLT Dataset}~\cite{ref79}: This dataset was collected using a 32-line LiDAR (Velodyne HDL-32E) mounted on a Segway robot.
 It was primarily collected on the University of Michigan campus, capturing variations across the four seasons, differing lighting conditions, and dynamic objects.
 Based on loop closure availability, we selected four sequences for the experiment: 2012-05-26 (NCLT01), 2012-08-20 (NCLT02), 2012-09-28 (NCLT03), and 2013-04-05 (NCLT04).
-Additionally, sequences 2012-03-17, 2012-02-04, and 2012-08-20 were used for cross-temporal location recognition experiments. \item \textit{MulRan Dataset}~\cite{ref80}: This dataset contains data collected from multiple scenarios in South Korea using an Ouster OS1-64 LiDAR.
-We selected sequences 01 and 02 from the DCC, KAIST, and Riverside scenes for the experiment; these were labeled MulRan01 to MulRan06 respectively (e.g., DCC01=MulRan01, DCC02=MulRan02, etc.).
-Additionally, sequences Sejiong01 to Sejiong03 were used to conduct cross-temporal location recognition experiments. \end{enumerate}
+Additionally, sequences 2012-03-17, 2012-02-04, and 2012-08-20 were used for cross-temporal location recognition experiments.

+\noindent4) \textit{MulRan Dataset}~\cite{ref80}: This dataset contains data collected from multiple scenarios in South Korea using an Ouster OS1-64 LiDAR.
+We selected sequences 01 and 02 from the DCC, KAIST, and Riverside scenes for the experiment; these were labeled MulRan01 to MulRan06, respectively (e.g., DCC01=MulRan01, DCC02=MulRan02, etc.).
+Additionally, sequences Sejong01 to Sejong03 were used to conduct cross-temporal location recognition experiments.